Invokana Lawsuit Claims – Lawyers for Amputation Victims

 The FDA recommends that patients do not stop taking Invokana until they speak with their physician.
 However, it is also recommended that patients who are on the medication pay close attention to their lower extremities and seek medical help immediately if the following are noticed on the foot or lower legs:

 - Ulcers or sores

-In the May 2017 FDA Safety Communication, the agency discussed the outcomes of two large clinical trials that showed evidence of increased risks for foot and leg amputations for patients being treated with Invokana.
+In the May 2017 FDA Safety Communication, the agency discussed the outcomes of two large clinical trials that showed evidence of heightened risks for foot and leg amputations for patients who take the drug Invokana.
 The results of these two studies prompted the FDA to require a Black Box Warning on all Invokana labels, warning the medical community and their patients about these risks.
-The Black Box warning is the government agency’s most severe label requirement.
+This type of warning is the government watchdog agency’s most severe label requirement.

 Researchers in the first clinical trial determined the rate of occurrence of amputation for Invokana patients.
 They reported that 5.9 out of 1,000 patients being treated with the drug suffered amputations while only 2.9 per 1,000 patients receiving placebo suffered amputations.